-RSS, which stands for Rich Site Summary (and is often thought to mean Real Simple Syndication), is a Web feed format that’s used to distribute and publish content online.
+RSS, which stands for Rich Site Summary (or Real Simple Syndication), is a Web feed format that’s used to distribute and publish content online.

 These feeds have been around as early as 1997, and are a great way for internet users to easily track their favorite online content.
 They create a personalized stream of live information, with published content from preferred news sources and websites all collected in one place.
 Better yet, RSS feeds are live, so everything shows up as soon as it’s published.